zouzias/rediswebcaching/README.md

 The jetty server will run on port 9999.

-First, start the redis server, open the terminal/console and type:
+First, start the redis server (assume redis runs on localhost and port 6379), open the terminal/console and type:

     redis-server